How to prepare your iPhone, iPad, or iPod touch for the public beta of iOS and iPadOS

 I can't stress enough how important it is to back up your device before jumping into a beta.
 If anything should go wrong, it's important to be prepared to go back to square one and start over.
 If you don't back up your device and you lose all of your contacts or other important data, you only have yourself to blame.

-When it comes to installing betas, it's a very good idea to make an archived copy of your iPhone, iPad, or iPod touch that has the current iOS.
-This will make it possible for you to later downgrade back to the public iOS if you decide you no longer want to test the beta.
+When it comes to installing betas, it's a very good idea to make an archived copy of your iPhone, iPad, or iPod touch that has the current iOS or iPadOS.
+This will make it possible for you to later downgrade back to the public version if you decide you no longer want to test the beta.

-Decide how you're going to install iOS 13 or iPadOS 13
+Decide how you're going to install the beta of iOS or iPadOS

 You can download and install an iOS or iPadOS beta over-the-air, but the strength of your Wi-Fi connection could have an effect on how well that works.
 If you're confident that you can download 3GB or more in the beta update wirelessly, chase your bliss.